 The seeds should be sown at appropriate depth because seeds sown superficially can be eaten by the birds.
 But they should not be sown too deep also.
 In addition to this, the seeds should not be sown too close as the plants will not get sufficient space to grow and will compete for space, nutrients and sunlight.

 50. What is ploughing (or tilling)?
 Name any two implements used for tilling the fields.

 The process of loosening and turning the soil is called ploughing (tilling).
 Before sowing the seeds, it is necessary to loosen and turn the soil in the fields as to break it to the size of the grains which is done with the help of three main implements or tools to plough are hoe and cultivator.

-We also learn about different types of crops, soil preparation, sowing, manures, fertilizers, harvesting, and about the transport of food from farmer to public.
-This chapter equally focuses on animals as well.
-We get to know about the wide variety of food and other raw materials obtained from animals.
-We will get a clear picture of the farming and the difficulties faced by the farmers.
+Here, students learn about different types of crops, soil preparation, sowing, manures, fertilisers, harvesting and the transport of food from farmer to public.
+The chapter equally focuses on animals as well.
+Furthermore, learners get to know about the wide variety of food and other raw materials obtained from animals.
+They will get a clear picture of farming and the difficulties faced by the farmers.